pavelanni/python-vacation/docs/Python_vacation_day1.md

 "But it starts with zero!" said Erik.
 "A-ha, I understand, it's because indexes in Python start with zero."

 "Great that you remember that!
 It's one of the most fundamental concepts in programming!
-Of course, I'm joking, but only partly joking," said I. "You can chage that.
+Of course, I'm joking, but only partly joking," said I. "You can change that.
 Smart people, who wrote the `enumerate()` function, predicted that somebody will need to show such a list to non-programmers and start it with '1'.
 So you can add this parameter right after `flavors`: add a comma and type `start=1`."

 Erik changed his code to this: